xadupre/examples/2023/f8_bert/README.md

 ## Preparation steps

-The benchamrks are implemented with [onnx-extended](https://github.com/xadupre/onnx-extended).
+The benchmarks are implemented with [onnx-extended](https://github.com/xadupre/onnx-extended).

 ```bash